 COST: FREE with 7-day trial or $8.99 monthly

-You can access tons of top notch content from the Royal Shakespeare Company, including Phyllida Lloyd’s all-female, prison-set Shakespeare Trilogy featuring Julius Caesar, Henry IV and The Tempest, as recommended by Vancouver-based theatre critic Colin Thomas.
+You can access tons of top notch content from the Royal Shakespeare Company and Phyllida Lloyd’s all-female, prison-set Shakespeare Trilogy featuring Julius Caesar, Henry IV and The Tempest, as recommended by Vancouver-based theatre critic Colin Thomas.
 Although this is a subscription service—there is a limited time offer for a 14-day free trial.
 It requires credit card information, so make sure to set a reminder to cancel before it charges you!
 And if you do want to continue, the cost is $10.99 monthly – and you’ll be supporting the RSC.

 WHAT: On-demand access to critically acclaimed theatre performances